ch007m/function-knative/README.md

 ## Run project locally

-- The Spring Boot `Hello` project exposes as a `Function` a `hello()` endpoint that a user can access to get a Welcome message.
+- The Spring Boot `Hello` project exposes a `Function` an endpoint that a user can access to get a response.
+The url to access the endpoint is defined using the name of the function.
+In our example, the function `hello()` will then become accessible using the following url `/hello`.
-  The input parameter is the name of a `User` which is used to return as output a Greeting message `Welcome, user's name`
+  The input parameter is the name of the `User` which is used to return as output a `Greeting` message `Welcome, user's name`.
 ```java
 	@Bean
 	public Function<User, Greeting> hello() {
 		return user -> new Greeting("Welcome, " + user.getName());
 	}
 ```
 - Build and run the project locally
 ```bash
 cd hello